ayseA/export-database-structure-and-not-content/README.md

 The instructions shown here work for MySQL only.
-However, all relational database systems provide features to structure-copy a database just as we’ve done here.
-Keep an eye on [this](https://github.com/ayseA/export-database-structure-and-not-content) repository which currently contains the corresponding commands for  [MS SQL Server](https://github.com/ayseA/export-database-structure-and-not-content) and [PostgreSQL](https://github.com/ayseA/export-database-structure-and-not-content) also.
+However, all relational database systems have features to structure-copy a database just as we’ve done here.
+Keep an eye on [this](https://github.com/ayseA/export-database-structure-and-not-content) repository which currently contains the corresponding commands for  [MS SQL Server](https://github.com/ayseA/export-database-structure-and-not-content/blob/master/SQL-Server) and [PostgreSQL]https://github.com/ayseA/export-database-structure-and-not-content/blob/master/psql) also.